Scientific: Rosa banksiae

 Watering: Regular

-Disease and pests: Virtually pest free in Phoenix
+Disease and Pests: Virtually pest free in Phoenix.

-Additional comments: Excellent accent climbing rose for Phoenix.
-Lady Banks' rose is best grown where its enthusiastic vigor need not be restrained.
-Grow it as a naturalized plant or over a sturdy (very sturdy) structure.
-The Guinness Book of World Records identifies 'The Tombstone', a double white Lady Banks', as the single largest rose plant in the world.
-Located near its namesake, Tombstone, Arizona, it covers 8,000 square feet and planted in 1855 by a homesick bride.
+Amazing factoid: The Guinness Book of World Records identifies 'The Tombstone', a double white Lady Banks', as the single largest rose plant in the world.
+Located near its namesake, Tombstone, Arizona, it covers 8,000 square feet and was planted in 1855 by a homesick bride.